The SME Finance Charter

 In uncertain times, you need financial support and expert guidance to navigate the unique challenges you may face.
 Whatever the future brings we will continue to be by the side of British business.

 - We want you to find a product that's right for your circumstances, which is why we adhere to the Standards of Lending Practice monitored and enforced by the Lending Standards Board.

-- Its statement of responsibilities sets out what's expected of us, the lender, and the borrower.
+- Its statement of responsibilities (PDF) sets out what's expected of us, the lender, and the borrower.

 - If we are unable to approve your application, we have to explain why and provide a referral, where appropriate, to alternative sources of finance.

 We will work with the Government-owned British Business Bank to support SMEs

 We have a long established relationship with the British Business Bank and we will continue to work with them to support businesses like yours through this period of uncertainty by continuing to offer of products such as the government backed lending schemes.

 You can find out more about the scheme on our government backed lending schemes website.

 Further information on SME finance options can be found at www.british-business-bank.co.uk/finance-hub/

 Lloyds Banking Group is an official partner of the Department for International Trade (DIT).
 As part of our commitment to helping Britain prosper globally, we’ll support 25,000 new exporters by 2020, within the Government’s efforts to help 100,000 businesses export for the first time.
 Find out more about DIT support for businesses and UK Export Finance www.great.gov.uk/